Reactive-Network/documentation/docs/education/module-1/subscriptions.md

 ```

 That’s how Reactive Smart Contracts can handle real-time subscription and unsubscription events.
 By processing specific topics and emitting appropriate callbacks, contracts ensure they stay updated with changes and maintain constant communication with the Reactive Network.

+## Conclusion

+In this article, we’ve explored the use of subscriptions in Reactive Smart Contracts, focusing on their implementation and management.
+We've also examined how to configure subscriptions, handle subscription events, and manage unsubscriptions, both in static and dynamic contexts.
+Understanding these concepts is crucial for building advanced and responsive Reactive Smart Contracts.